krishnakanthb13/amplenote-plugins/taskmanagerpro/Task Manager Pro.md

 	// Readme Notes
 	const readmeNotes = `
 ### Readme! - <mark>Task Manager - Finished Tasks!</mark>
-- Above are list of Notes with respective Details, having no Pending or Un-completed Task, but has at least one Completed or Dismissed Task in the Note.
+- Below are list of Notes with respective Details, having no Pending or Un-completed Task, but has at least one Completed or Dismissed Task in the Note.
 - By clicking on the Note Link, the Pop-down window opens up displaying the Note content.
 	- (You can add the \`Task Manager: Note\` into those pages too to get a detailed \`Categorized Task: List View!\`)
 - You can add your Comments to this page for your reference!
-- <mark>Tip:</mark> You can generate, \`Task Manager: All Notes\` once in a week/month and organize your Task respectively.
+- <mark>Tip:</mark> You can generate, \`Task Manager Pro: R-Finished!\` once in a week/month and organize your Task respectively.
 - <mark>Legends:</mark> \`❗ (Pending Tasks), ✔️ (Completed Tasks), ✖️ (Dismissed Tasks), 🔢 (Total Task Score), ✒️ (Add your Comments).\`
 `;